markdumay/ghost-backend/README.md

 <!-- Check variables -->
 *Unchanged, however, set DOMAINS_BLOG, DOMAINS_ADMIN, and TARGET to production once everything is working properly*

-### Step 4 - Run Docker Service
+### Step 4 - Run the Docker Service
-The Docker service will be deployed to a Docker Stack in production.
+The Docker services will be deployed to a Docker Stack in production.
 Unlike Docker Compose, Docker Stack does not automatically create local folders.
 Create empty folders for the `mariadb` and `ghost` data.
 Next, deploy the Docker Stack using `docker-compose` as input.
 This ensures the environment variables are parsed correctly.

 ```console